 Cindy is Tenderfoot's bookkeeper.
 She has been riding for a few years and her first horse was Prettybabe.
 She calls herself an occasional rider but enjoys riding a lot.
 She is a valuable asset to Tenderfoot.
 She's very passionate about Tenderfoot and works hard to keep up with the bookwork so we can run smoothly!

 Scott makes sure that everything is running smoothly and helps to keep our stable looking beautiful.
 Scott used to participate in the rodeos on a horse named Nevada, but now he mainly keeps to riding motorcycles and working on projects in his garage.
 You will also see other animals around Tenderfoot because he is currently raising chickens, steers, and lambs.

 Lori helps out with the daily barn chores on the weekend.
 She is a HUGE help to giving our staff a break from the workload.
-She has been a friend/boarder to Tenderfoot for many years and owns two horses, Chance and Vegas.
+She has been a friend/boarder to Tenderfoot for many years and owns two horses.
 Lori enjoys trail riding and has even dabbled in fun shows.
 You will also know Lori around the barn as the person that brings the best homemade soup and ice cream to boarder events!

 Angie has had horses for most of her life and currently has five horses of her own that she cares for at home.
 Angie is a busy lady as she not only works at Tenderfoot in the evenings, but she also works at another stable in the mornings.
 In her free time she enjoys competing in rodeos with her daughter, Teri.